giampaolo/confix/docs/index.rst

 Things to note:
- - ``"PASSWORD"`` environment variable changed the value of ``"password"`` class attribute. key which is treated in a case insensitive fashion.
+ - ``"PASSWORD"`` environment variable changed the value of ``"password"`` class attribute which is treated in a case insensitive fashion.
  - to change this behavior use ``parse_with_envvars(case_sensitive=True))`` but in that case also the class attributed must be upper case (``"PASSWORD"``).